 Milling

 After cooking, the soft and sweetened piñas are shredded or crushed to extract the juice.
 This can be done using traditional methods such as tahona wheels, where a large stone wheel is rolled over the piñas to crush them, or modern methods such as roller mills.
-Milling the piñas allows for the efficient extraction of the juice, which will later be fermented into alcohol.
+Milling the piñas allows for the efficient extraction of the juice, which will later be ferment into alcohol.

 Fermentation